pbright/django-videoplayer/src/video_player/GOTCHAS.md

-2. We don't include the preload attribute in the html, but swap it in after the initial window load using js, because otherwise Chrome massively exacerbates the above problem by:
-   - loading a single video up to 5 times if the preload attribute is set to anything other than none.
+2. We don't include the preload attribute in the html, but swap it in after the initial window load using js, because otherwise Chrome massively exacerbates the above problem by loading a single video up to 5 times if the preload attribute is set to anything other than none.
-   - trying to preload videos found in pages fetched via ajax, even if the video is never added to the DOM (eg. it is in the header or some other persistent element), if the video's preload attribute is set to anything other than "none".

 3. On iOS, if a call to the video element's play() method is not based on user input with a reasonable level of proximity, the video